-We have a dedicated compliance team, which includes stakeholders from the following departments:
+We have a committed compliance team, which includes stakeholders from the following departments:

 We have implemented an awareness training programme for our staff to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business.

 Monitoring Our Effectiveness in Combating Slavery and Human Trafficking

 We will use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains: